28 Mar Day 2 – Slowing Down, Getting Organized, Establishing Routine

 I saw two shooting stars sleeping under the stars in the mountain desert.
-Here is a cool photo of my camp in the dark early morn.
+Here is a cool photo of my first camp on the PCT taken in the dark early morn.

 I’ll never get management out of my blood.
 Today I am reminding myself that I am in this for the long haul.
-Give my body a chance to adapt.
-Establish the right routines early.
+I need to remember to give my body a chance to adapt.
+I need to establish the right routines early.
 For example, don’t skip flossing.
-Small thing, but I’ll be here 6 months.
-On short hikes I could get away with a little sun burn and a sore knee or back.
-Here, for 6 months, the smallest thing can become chronic and make me uncomfortable for weeks or lead to me quitting.
+It’s a small thing, but I’ll be out here for 6 months.
+On short hikes, I could get away with a little sunburn and a sore knee or back.
+Here, over a period of 6 months, the smallest thing can become chronic and make me uncomfortable for weeks or lead me to quit.
 I’m also getting trail organized which is different from hike preparation.
-I have the right things with me, but I need to keep up with them and have them where I want when I want.
-No small thing.
-You wouldn’t believe how much time is spent digging to the bottom of a pack to find something like your sunscreen.
+I have the right things with me, but I need to keep up with them and have them where I want and when I want.
+It’s not a small thing.
+You wouldn’t believe how much time can be spent digging to the bottom of a pack to find something like sunscreen.

-After 10 miles these great intentions went out the window.
-I zoomed up a 1000 plus foot climb in the exposed afternoon sun.
-Passing others that were ducked under rocks for shade.
-By the time I reached the top I felt sick.
-After laying in the shade I finally managed to recover.
-Yep, I over did it!
+After 10 miles of hiking these good intentions to focus on the long-haul went out the window.
+My emotional ego-centered self took over.
+With other hikers either waiting out the heat or slowly climbing Hauser Mountain, I had to show what a 57-year-old trail veteran could do.
+I zoomed up the 1000 plus vertical feet in the exposed afternoon sun.
+I passed younger hikers that had ducked under rocks for shade.
+By the time I reached the top, I felt sick.
+After laying in the shade, I finally managed to recover.
+Yep, I overdid it!

 Rock formations were everywhere.

 Manzanita (Little Apples) I love the color of the bark.

 Snake.
 First of 2 that I saw today.